 Visitors are welcome at many conservation areas protected by the Nature Conservancy of Canada (NCC).
-These special natural places provide excellent opportunities for hiking, birdwatching, nature photography and other compatible recreation activities.
+These special, natural places provide excellent opportunities for hiking, birdwatching, nature photography and other compatible recreation activities.

 This year, get out into nature.
-If you happen to be near an NCC project in Alberta, we’d love for you to arrange a visit and see the what we’re able to accomplish, thanks to the generous support of our landowner partners and donors.
+Go to connect2nature.ca for information on visiting our properties in Alberta.
+We'd love to show you what we are able to accomplish, thanks to the generous support of our landowner partners and donors.

 Public access to NCC properties is managed on a property-by-property basis, depending on the ecological sensitivity of the property and the level of public interest.

 The Nature Conservancy of Canada (NCC) Alberta Region is happy to offer public access to over 80 privately owned conservation sites across the province.

 Information about these properties is available through our property access website: connect2nature.ca.
 The online access website provides managed access to NCC properties in a way that preserves the integrity of each property’s unique conservation values.
 The website ensures all users have equal opportunity to access NCC properties for a variety of uses.
 Please enjoy these beautiful places!
 If you need assistance, please email us at connect2natureAB@connect2nature.ca.

 - I understand that during my time on the Nature Conservancy of Canada (NCC) property I may encounter dangers and natural hazards.

 - I agree that I am accessing the property entirely at my own risk.